 Follow industry insiders on Twitter for “interesting new developments you should be aware of — company expansions, hiring trends, and more”, says Pamela Skillings of Big Interview.
 Look for industry pages and thought leaders on Facebook and LinkedIn and follow them for interesting news and insights.
 Social media is an excellent tool for keeping up to date.

-It is also important to participate in the community.
+It's also important to participate in the community.
 Take part in discussion within these online spaces; online engagement could very well become a networking opportunity.
 Use sites like meetup.com to find local clubs or meetings of your peers.
-If possible, find a mentor - Andrea Karapas of AlumLine recommends looking for an experienced teacher or thought leader who can “give you new insight and perspective into your shared industry”.
+If possible, find a mentor.
+An an experienced teacher give you their perspective on your industry.

 You can also look for media that reports on events and news in your industry.
 See if you can find your industry in this Forbes list of tech podcasts, this VerticalResponse list of business podcasts, or this HubSpot list of industry blogs.
-Find forums in your field, such as Hacker News.
-Look for newsletters that you can sign up for; this QuickBase article recommends the Harvard Business and SmartBrief newsletters.
-Yael Grauer of Vertical Response also recommends subscribing to trade journals (“you have to actually read the thing”) and browsing relevant websites to identify trends.
+Find forums in your field, such as Hacker News, and look for newsletters that you can sign up for.
+You can also subscribe to trade journals and browse relevant websites to identify trends.
 There are many ways to stay current.
 Find the medium that works best for you.

 If there is one benefit the internet has brought us, it is that you no longer need to leave your home to do almost anything.
 This includes looking for a job.
 Though an in-person application is still the best way to connect with a potential employer, there are many job board websites that contain more jobs than you could even apply to.